Betting Against the Public

 In order to minimize their risk, sportsbooks always want to have a roughly equal amount of action on both sides of a bet.
 When the majority of the betting public wagers on one side too heavily, the sportsbook will often adjust the lines and odds to make the other side more appealing.

 Moving betting lines is a very good indicator that most of the public are betting one way.
-Not only is this a good opportunity to fade the public if you think they’re wrong, you can also get even better odds since the casino is trying to make the less popular side of the bet more enticing.
+Not only is this a good opportunity to fade the public if you think they’re wrong, but you can also get even better odds since the casino is trying to make the less popular side of the bet more enticing.

 Factors that Influence Public Opinion